Skip to main content

 Health goals are admirable, but it can be difficult to create new healthy habits when our goals are too big.

-“It’s easy to fall into the trap of trying to do too much too soon,” said Amy Surface, PA, from PeaceHealth’s cardiology clinic in Vancouver, Washington.
-“It’s good to be enthusiastic about making a big change, but you’ll want to find small ways to start achieving it.”
+“It’s easy to fall into the trap of trying to do too much too soon,” says Amy Surface, PA, from PeaceHealth’s cardiology clinic in Vancouver, Washington.
+“We often see the biggest results when we start small and sustainable.”

-An idea called “microsteps” has become popular in the last few years.
+An idea called “microsteps” became popular in the last few years.

 For example, if your goal is to become a vegetarian, don’t try to go without meat all of a sudden.
-Instead, try telling yourself “I’m not going to eat hamburger this week.”
-This is easier to accomplish and you can work your way slowly toward eating more plant-based foods and less meat over a period of time.
+Instead, try telling yourself, “I’m not going to eat hamburger this week.”
+This smaller step is easier to accomplish.
+You can work your way slowly toward eating more plant-based foods and less meat over a period of time.

-Amy helps patients think about changes they can make in their day-to-day behavior.
-Together, they’ll identify actions that support bigger health goals such as reducing blood pressure or managing cholesterol.
+Surface helps patients think about changes they can make in their day-to-day behavior.
+Together, they identify actions that support bigger health goals such as reducing blood pressure or managing cholesterol.

-“I often work with patients to brainstorm things that are easy for them to do on a regular basis,” she said.
+“I often work with patients to brainstorm things that are easy for them to do on a regular basis,” she says.
 “I’ll ask ‘What is one small thing you can do?’
-After a while, the patient will say ‘I can do that’ to one or two of the steps we talked about.”
+After a while, the patient will say ‘I can do that’ to one or two of the steps we discussed.”

 Here are a few ideas: